skoope-code/DSiPhotoSync-for-TWLMenu/README.md

 # DSiPhotoSync for TWiLight Menu++

-A tiny Nintendo DSi homebrew app that restores the stock top screen slideshow functionality on a [TWiLight Menu++](https://github.com/DS-Homebrew/TWiLightMenu) setup.
+A tiny Nintendo DSi homebrew app that attempts to restore the seamless feel of the stock top screen slideshow functionality on a modded DSi system ([TWiLight Menu++](https://github.com/DS-Homebrew/TWiLightMenu)).
 > DISCLAIMER: This app is not affiliated with TWiLightMenu++ in any way.

 ## What this app does
 Unlike the stock DS menu, TWiLightMenu++ does not source the top screen slideshow photos from the NAND or DCIM folder on the SD.
-Instead, photos are sourced from the following folder:
+Instead, photos are sourced from the following subfolder:

     sd:/_nds/TWiLightMenu/dsimenu/photos/

+This is great as it allows you to add custom photos to the top screen as you please.
+However, this requires accessing your SD card and manually moving files.
 Additionally, for photos to appear correctly, they must be PNG files that are no larger than 208x156.

+**The Problem:** The DSiWare Camera app shoots JPG files at 640x480.
+This makes it a hassle to add photos you've taken on your DSi to the top screen photo placeholder and is one way that a modded DSi falls short of the stock experience.

-The DSiWare Camera app shoots JPG files at 640x480.
-This app seamlessly manages the process of adding DSiWare Camera app photos to the correct folder and making them compliant with TWLMenu's requirements.
-The end result is that all of your personal photos taken on the DSi will now begin cycling through the top screen.
+**The Solution:** This app allows you to quickly convert your DSiWare Camera app photos to meet TWLMenu's requirments and add them to the correct subfolder.
+The end result is that all of your personal photos taken on the DSi will now begin cycling through the top screen just as they do on the stock menu.

 > **Scope:** this is built for **DSi-taken photos** (640×480, shot to SD).
 > It is not a general camera-photo converter; large phone/DSLR JPEGs are out